Traveling to France during Covid-19: What you need to know before you go – KION546

 What’s the Covid situation?

-France has been one of the hardest-hit countries in Europe, with over 6.4 million cases and nearly 113,000 deaths as of August 13.
+France has been one of the hardest-hit countries in Europe, with over 6.6 million cases and 113,239 deaths as of August 19.

 Cases were soaring earlier in the year, with 117,900 new cases reported on April 11 alone.
 Although the number dropped considerably lower in the following weeks, with 2,664 new cases being tallied on July 2, they have since begun to rise again.
-Nearly 30,000 cases were recorded on August 13.
+On August 17, the country registered over 100 deaths from Covid-19 for the first time since June.

-Almost 80 million vaccination doses have been administered in the country as of August 13.
+More than 82 million vaccination doses have been administered in the country as of August 19.

 France relaunched its test and trace app in October.
 TousAntiCovid is available for iPhone and Android devices.